yochaigal/cairn/wip/2e/downtime.md

 ## Milestones

-Some **Downtime Actions** require multiple steps (and actions) to complete.
+Some **Downtime Actions** require multiple steps to complete.
 In these cases, the Warden then provides 1-3 **Milestones** that the player can tick off as they progress towards their goal.
-Each **Milestone** requires a single **Downtime Action** to accomplish, and potentially their own unique **Cost** as well.
+Most **Milestone** requires a single **Downtime Action** to accomplish, and potentially their own unique **Cost** as well.

-- The Warden _may_ provide the player with multiple means of accomplishing their goals.
+- **Milestones** are "zoomed-out" activities that are both abstract and non-interactive.
-- Events that occur during a regular play session may change the stakes of these activities by adding or removing **Costs**, **Milestones**, or even entire goals.
+- The Warden _may_ provide the player with multiple "paths" to accomplishing their goals, each with their own unique **Milestones**.
-- **Milestones** are "zoomed-out" activities, both abstract and non-interactive.
+- Over time, the **Warden** may add new **Milestones** or remove others entirely, depending on the events of the fiction.

 ### Costs